-- 10.1 All fees are to be paid via SAL-e. - 10.2 Reaccreditation fee.
-Applications for reaccreditation should be accompanied by the payment of a one-time fee of: - a.
-Accredited Specialist: S\$214 including GST - b.
-Senior Accredited Specialist: S\$535 including GST - 10.3 All applications for reaccreditation must be accompanied by the payment confirmation email. - 10.4 The SAL will consider late payments at its discretion.
+- 10.1 All fees are to be paid via SAL's payment gateway. - 10.2 Reaccreditation fee.
+Applications for reaccreditation should be accompanied by the payment of a one-time fee of:

+- a.
+Accredited Specialist: S\$200 excluding GST - b.
+Senior Accredited Specialist: S\$500 excluding GST - 10.3 All applications for reaccreditation must be accompanied by the payment confirmation email. - 10.4 The SAL will consider late payments at its discretion.